Traves-Theberge/chat_ui/README.md

 ## Usage

-- **Login/Signup**: Authenticate users using the login and signup modals.
+- **Login/Signup**: Users can authenticate using the login and signup modals.
-- **Add Chat**: Add new chat sessions using the button in the sidebar.
+- **Add Chat**: Users can create new chat sessions using the button in the sidebar.
-- **Delete Chat**: Remove chat sessions by clicking the delete button next to each chat in the sidebar.
+- **Delete Chat**: Users can delete chat sessions by clicking the delete button next to each chat in the sidebar.
-- **Select Model**: Choose different chat models using the dropdown in the chat header.
+- **Select Model**: Users can select different chat models using the dropdown in the chat header.
-- **Send Message**: Send messages using the input bar at the bottom of the chat area.
+- **Send Message**: Users can send messages using the input bar at the bottom of the chat area.

 ## Environment Variables